 The 8th Letter of the Alphabet

 Land, territory, and colours are crucial in the construction of identity in Northern Ireland.
-The Norther Irish people are distinctly aware of the territories that surround them and the markers and symbols that define those boundaries.
+The Northern Irish people are distinctly aware of the territories that surround them and the markers and symbols that define those boundaries.
 What happens when all these very definitive symbols are placed into a space where their color becomes uncertain?
-Colour and light used together can cause elements of a photograph to change.
-The two communities in Northern Ireland live in the same ‘objective’, physically defined world, yet their subjective experience can be very different.
-The 8th Letter of the Alphabet explores the subjective perception of a divided community through the manipulation of colour and light.
+Although the armed conflict officially ended with the Good Friday Agreement and many points in the peace process have been realized, there are still intergenerational tensions and mistrust between the two divided communities.